About the Crown of Thorns Series

 In the summer of 2015, I worked on an archaeological dig on Mount Zion in Jerusalem as research for Crown of Thorns.
 I also spent a week working on the dig at Magdala, the hometown of Mary Magdalene on the shores of the sea of Galilee.
 I worked on the dig on Mount Zion again in 2016 and 2017.
 And during all that time, I was writing, editing, polishing.
 And then rewriting it all again.
 And again.
 And again.
 Because I wanted it to be my best work.

-It’s now 2018, and I’ve got Book 1 in a shape I think I can show the world.
+It’s now 2019, and I’ve got Book 1 in a shape I think I can show the world.
 Book 2 is almost finished in first draft.
 I have parts of Book 3 done, and I know roughly how Book 4 is going to look.
-My current plan is to launch Book 1 in the spring of 2019.
+My current plan is to launch Book 1 in the summer of 2019.
 I haven’t set an exact publication date yet.
-I’ll be sending the manuscript out for proofreading soon and will get my cover designer working on the graphics.
-When I know more, I’ll let my fans know on my e-mail list and on my blog.
+The manuscript has been edited and proofread, and I’ll be hiring a cover designer shortly.
+When I have a launch date, I’ll let my fans know on my e-mail list and on my blog.

 I love this series.
 I hope you will too.
 Stay tuned.